Positivity and representations of surface groups: Definitions

 \subsection{Positive maps}

-\begin{definition}[\sc Positive map] Let $S$ be a cyclically ordered set containing at least three points.
-Then a map $f$ from $S$ to $\gp$ is {\em positive} is the image of every ordered quadruple is a positive quadruple, and the image of every ordered triple is a positive triple.\footnote{When $S$ has more than three points, the second requirement follows from the first} \end{definition}
+Let $S$ be a cyclically ordered set containing at least three points. \begin{definition}[\sc Positive map] A map~$f$ from~$S$ to~$\gp$ is {\em positive} if the image of every cyclically ordered quadruple is a positive quadruple, and the image of every cyclically ordered triple is a positive triple.\footnote{When $S$~has more than three points, the second requirement follows from the first.} \end{definition}

-It follows in particular that the image of every cyclically ordered configuration by a positive map is a positive configuration.
+Observe then that the image of every cyclically ordered configuration by a positive map is a positive configuration.